I. We must bring money back down to earth.

 - What if there were 50% more organic matter in our soil 50 years from now?

 Sign these Principles and be counted as part of the emerging network that's working to improve the health of local food systems and the economy.
-These Principles are a living document, a beginning, a reflection of the vision that is unfolding in communities around the country.
+These Principles are a living document, a reflection of the vision that is unfolding in communities around the country.